 - American Airlines Admirals Club® Membership

-- 25% savings on eligible in-flight purchases on American Airlines and US Airways flights
+- 25% savings on eligible in-flight purchases on American Airlines flights

 - Priority check-in and boarding

-The card also offers 2x AAdvantage miles on eligible American Airlines and US Airways purchases, and no foreign transaction fees.
+The card also offers 2x AAdvantage miles on eligible American Airlines purchases, and no foreign transaction fees.

-These cards come in two versions, the United MileagePlus® Club Card from Chase and United MileagePlus® Club Business Card.
-Both cards have a $395 annual fee, no foreign transaction fees, and the following perks:
+Longtime cardholders may also have the older United MileagePlus® Club Card or United MileagePlus® Club Business Card.
+Both cards have a $450 annual fee, no foreign transaction fees, and the following perks:

 - United Club membership